Did you know that…

-The inventor is William Nelson Le Page, born on 25 August 1849, in Prince Edward Island, he made a career as a chemist in Gloucester, Mass., USA.
-He died in Vancouver, September 14 1919 at the age of 70 years. glue
+The inventor is named William Nelson Le Page, born August 25, 1849, in Prince Edward Island, he made a career as a chemist in Gloucester, Mass., USA.
+He died in Vancouver on September 14, 1919 at the age of 70. glue

 2- Royal LePage

 Royal LePage owes its name to the merger of Royal Trust and a real estate company, led by its founder Albert A. Lepage, real estate agent.
-Albert A. Lepage started his business in Toronto with 1913.
+Albert A. Lepage started his business in Toronto in 1913.
 Today Royal LePage spans across America, with over 8000 real estate agents and 550 offices.

 3- Girls of the King

-"Thus, thanks to their tenacity and courage, inherited from the ancestors, the" daughters of the king ", with their predecessors, are the mothers of the French-Canadian people, who have ensured the survival and preservation of their moral heritage and The descendants of these humble women do not have to blush or deny them, but must be proud of them. "
+"Thus, thanks to their tenacity and their courage, inherited from the ancestors, the" king's daughters ", with their predecessors, are the mothers of the French-Canadian people.
+They have ensured the survival and preservation of their moral heritage and The descendants of these humble women should not be ashamed of or deny them, but should rather be proud of them.

 4- Jacques Cartier: explorer

 5- The Carignan-Salières regiment, arrived in Quebec in the summer of 1665

 Were our ancestors Germain and Louis part of it?
 According to the list of soldiers, there was no Lepage.
 Regiment

 6- The Lepage monument at the entrance to the city of Rimouski

-The Lepage monument in Rimouski was designed by a well-known architect from Rimouski: Firmin Lepage.
-Firmin, a native of Ste-Blandine, did his primary studies at Ste-Blandine and his classical studies at the Rimouski seminar (1945-1953).
+The Lepage monument in Rimouski was designed by a well-known Rimouski architect: Firmin Lepage.
+Firmin, a native of Ste-Blandine, did his primary studies in Ste-Blandine and his classical studies at the Rimouski seminary (1945-1953).
 He then studied architecture at the School of Architecture of the University of Montreal.
 He died on September 25, 2001 in Rimouski.